OlgaRomanova0709/Pandas/readme.md

 # Scores by School Spending

 Created a table that breaks down each school performance based on the average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending. it includes in the table each of the following:
+Used 4 reasonable bins to group school spending. it includes in the table each of the following:

-Average Math Score
+Average Math Score,
-Average Reading Score
+Average Reading Score,
-% Passing Math
+% Passing Math,
-% Passing Reading
+% Passing Reading,
-Overall Passing Rate (Average of the above two)
+Overall Passing Rate (Average of the above two

 # Scores by School Size